archaeojsc/2022_Database_Migration/README.md

 ### Current assessment

-There appear to be 909 separate MS Access databases, which collective represent 118 different table schema.
-Not known yet how many of these are duplicates due to updating MS Access versions.
+There appear to be 909 active MS Access databases, which collective represent 118 different table schema.
+It is not known yet how many of these are duplicates due to updating MS Access versions, and does not include `*.mdb.old`[^fn1] or `*.DBF`[^fn2] files.
+Including these legacy databases increases the total to 2,234 files.

+[^fn1]: Archive copies of databases that were updated to new versions?
+[^fn2]: Old FoxPro databases.

 There are 89 databases with unique table structures.
 Most of these, however, appear to be based on the most common schema.
 These seem to be modified versions of a template database, with the addition of either specialized or redundant (copied?) tables.
 A relatively small portion of the databases are obviously special-purpose applications, and some appear to be attempts to update older DBase or FoxPro databases to MS Access.

 The vast majority of the databases follow some version of the table structure: